MoonLightWaltz/Technical-Documentation/README.md

 # Technical-Documentation
 Technical documentation page for Java Script basics and fundamentals. focusing on functional fixed nav bar that navigates you to different sections of the page.

+Take a look at the page <a href="https://moonlightwaltz.github.io/Technical-Documentation/">here</a>

 What I used to make this page:

   ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)